Apply to vetted scholarship programs in one clickAdvertiser disclosure

 So, what are some specific ways that your senior year grades can impact your academic future?
 Let’s see.

-If you’re planning on saving money on college and applying to scholarships, it’d probably be in your best interests to keep that GPA up!
-Many scholarships, although not all, have a minimum GPA requirement of some sort.
+Planning on saving money on college and applying to scholarships?
+Start by learning about common college scholarship requirements, and remember, It’s in your best interest to keep that GPA up!
+Many scholarships, though not all, have a minimum GPA requirement of some sort.
 So, letting your GPA drop significantly may render you ineligible for some scholarships you otherwise would have received.

-Further, if applying to scholarships around or during your senior year, your first semester grades will likely be taken into consideration for whether you should be awarded a scholarship or not.
+If applying to scholarships around or during your senior year, your first semester grades will likely be taken into consideration when considering whether you should be awarded a scholarship or not.
 If your senior year grades show poor performance, scholarship committees may feel as though this will translate to college as well.
 They will choose to select another applicant who they feel will thrive at university.

 Besides just scholarships, a low GPA or a decrease in school involvement may impact your chances of receiving college grants (as these are often merit-based).
 Also, for those of you looking into your university’s honors programs, poor performance in senior year may disqualify you from joining.

-Now, for all of you high achievers, a drop in your GPA could have ever wider consequences than those already covered.
-If you’re potentially going for valedictorian or salutatorian, even a minimal GPA drop could take away your chances of landing those top spots at your school.
-Thus, it is of great importance to keep your GPA as high as possible (just don’t overwork yourself!).
+It’s true that high schools and colleges are moving away from class rank.
+However, if your school still ranks, maybe you are going for valedictorian or salutatorian.
+In that case, even a minimal GPA drop could take away your chances of landing those top spots at your school.
+Thus, it is of great importance to keep your GPA as high as possible (just don’t stress yourself!).

 Contrary to common opinion, there are more reasons to aim for a high class rank than bragging rights.
 Some public university systems, such as those in Texas, will automatically grant admission to high school students within a top (e.g. 90th) percentile of their class.
 Low grades in senior year may move you out of this high percentile, rendering you ineligible for automatic admission into your state’s public universities.

 As we mentioned before, your second semester grades (and other activities) will not impact your initial college admission decisions.
-However, they can impact a variety of other things.
-These include revoked admission and the possibility of getting off the waitlist of a prospective school.
-Here’s how:
+However, they can impact a variety of other things, including rescinding admission offers and getting off the waitlist.

 Can colleges rescind admission offers?